Car Crazy Africa

 Contents

-Powering the BJCLean Machine
+• Powering the BJC

 The previous champion’s recipe was little car and big horsepower, however the BJC’s success is the product of light weight and consistency.
 The combination of which, allowed him to knock out competitors regularly in the bracket racing format of the National Championship.